laminas/documentation/CONTRIBUTING.md

 INFO    -  Start detecting changes
 ```

-Additionally, when you view the documentation, it should be properly themed, similar to the following screenshot.
+When you view the documentation, it should be properly themed, similar to the following screenshot.

 ![Example of locally generated Laminas documentation](/images/example-of-generated-documentation.png)